kod-kristoff/jsonschema-rs/crates/jsonschema-py/README.md

 You can check the current status on the [Bowtie Report](https://bowtie.report/#/implementations/rust-jsonschema).

-## Limitations

-- No support for arbitrary precision numbers

 ## Installation

 To install `jsonschema-rs` via `pip` run the following command: